 Rajan Patel is a medical device executive with extensive experience in diagnostics, critical care, patient monitoring, imaging, and lab products.
 During his 30+ year medical device-focused career, he led numerous Research & Development and manufacturing teams, successfully launching products to aid laboratory and health care professionals and improve patient care.

 Anne Portwich, PhD, has been with LSP since 2001.
 She is a Partner in LSP’s Amsterdam office.
 Her prime focus and responsibility within LSP is to invest in unlisted securities.
-Over the years, she has been responsible for investments in numerous portfolio companies of LSP.
-She also played an essential role in raising LSP Health Economics Fund 2 in 2017, the largest European fund dedicated to medical technology with a fund size of EUR 280 million.
+Over the years, she has been responsible for investments in numerous portfolio companies of LSP, such as Sapiens (acquired by Medtronic in 2014), Nexstim (IPO in 2014), and ActoGeniX (acquired by Intrexon in 2015).
+When the first LSP Health Economics Fund was launched in 2012, she became part of the investment team managing this fund, leading investments in companies such as ViCentra, Mint Solutions, Vivasure Medical and Neuravi (acquired by Codman Neuro in 2017).

 Stan Rabinovich joined Edwards Lifesciences in 2004 when Edwards acquired Percutaneous Valve Technologies, Inc. (PVT) of which he was co-founder, Executive Vice President and COO.
 PVT has pioneered the development of transcatheter heart valves.
 Prior to PVT, Stan was Corporate Director of Business Development for Datascope Corp.